Conversion Rate Optimization

 |Precise Information||Draws generalizations|

 |Conclusive Approach||Exploratory Approach|

 Customer surveys reveal information about the actual psychological thinking of customers – what convinced them to buy a product, what drew them away from the site, and so forth.
-It’s one of the best ways to learning strategies for effective site optimization.
+It’s one of the best ways to learn strategies for effective site optimization.

-Usability testing is a smart way to evaluate the ease of using a website from a customer’s point of view, their engagement rate on a particular page, stumble spots and similar fall-off.
+Usability testing is a smart way to evaluate the ease of using a website from a customer’s point of view, their engagement rate on a particular page, stumble spots, and similar fall-off.
 It’s a powerful weapon that only aids in crafting a better user experience but increasing conversions.

 Interviews provide deep insights about your site, respective pages, and target audience.
-They’re more about gathering qualitative data than its quantitative data.
+They’re more about gathering qualitative data than quantitative data.
 Interviews can effectively lead to drafting campaign-changing test hypotheses.

 Net Promoter Score (NPS)

 Net promoter score (NPS) measures satisfaction in terms of customer loyalty.
 It classifies customers into three categories known as the promoters, passives, and detractors.
 While promoters are the ones who are most likely to turn into loyal customers, detractors do the opposite.
 Passives fall in the middle – they’re still in the evaluation phase (in terms of site likability).

 Heatmaps, in simple words, are graphical representations of data that inform about where visitor’s values are mostly contained, in the form of colors, within a matrix.
 The areas that most attention is marked red while others are shaded in green.
 This is a classic way to understand what users are doing on a single page.